In this

 # … with 2 variables: location <chr>, nbsc <int>

-Use the sum function during the aggragation and the subLocation feature.
+sum function during the aggragation and the subLocation feature.

 # A tibble: 97 x 2